akshans16/Mindease/README.md

 # MindEase

-MindEase is a modern, interactive web app designed to help you recharge, refocus, and reconnect with yourself.
-It offers mindful activities, motivational content, and simple tools for mental wellness—all in a beautiful, responsive interface.
+MindEase is a modern, interactive web app designed to help users recharge, refocus, and reconnect with themselves.
+It features mindful activities, motivational content, and simple tools for mental wellness—all in a beautiful, responsive interface.

 ## Features

-- **Hero Section:** Inspiring quote and introduction to the journey of a calmer mind.
+- **Hero Section:** Inspiring quotes and a welcoming introduction.
 - **Activities Dashboard:**
   - Spin the Wheel for random fun tasks
   - Guided breathing exercises
   - Meditation, drawing, movies, stories, music, and more
   - Filter activities by category (fun, relax, media, nature)
-- **Quick Tips:** Actionable advice for mental wellness, including helping others, doing something productive, and reading uplifting content.
+- **Quick Tips:** Actionable advice for mental wellness, including helping others, productivity, and uplifting content.
-- **Footer:** Quick links and social media icons for easy navigation and sharing.
+- **Footer:** Quick links and social media icons.

 ## Technologies Used

 - React (functional components, hooks)
 - Tailwind CSS for styling
-- FontAwesome for icons
+- FontAwesome and Lucide for icons
+- Vite for fast development
 - Custom CSS for interactive elements (Wheel, Cards)
 - Responsive design for all devices